dancankimutai/minicash-app/README.md

 Congratulations! you have learned how to build an app that withdraws cusd tokens from Minipay wallet.

-By the end, you’ve had the skills and knowledge needed to build a functional Minipay withdrawal application on your own and test that it works.
+Now you have the skills and knowledge needed to build a functional Minipay withdrawal application on your own and test that it works.

 <p align="right">(<a href="#top">back to top</a>)</p>